miraland-labs/miraland/docs/src/developing/clients/jsonrpc-api.md

 ### getTokenSupply

-Returns the total supply of an SPL Token type.
+Returns the total supply of an Solarti Token type.

 #### Parameters: